 As we age, our eyes are usually the very first part of our body to show signs of aging.
 The muscles around the eye begin to relax causing the lower eyelids to appear baggy and the upper eyelids to sag, while circles and bags under the eyes can develop along with ‘crow’s feet’ around the eyes.
 All these can be accelerated by sun-exposure, a poor diet and smoking.

-designed to rejuvenate the appearance of the eye and eyelid area.
+Eye rejuvenation treatments are designed to rejuvenate the appearance of the eye and eyelid area.
 These can include blepharoplasty, eye-bag removal and brow-lifts.
 These treatments are the most common plastic surgery procedures performed.